Council election successful candidates

 I am certified with the College of Family Physicians of Canada (CFPC) and the Royal College of Physicians and Surgeons of Canada (RCPSC).
 When living and working in the USA, I obtained certification with the American Board of Family Medicine (ABFM) and the American Board of Preventive Medicine (ABPM).
 I continue to maintain these certifications today.
 I am thankful for my wonderful husband and three children.
 We enjoy bike rides and playing badminton together as a family.

-All regulated members will be invited via email on Oct.
-2, 2025 to vote for the candidates that they feel are best suited to fulfill these important roles on Council.
+All regulated members were invited to vote for the candidates that they felt were best suited to fulfill these important roles on Council.